 Other sources of funding

-If you are leaving school in Mexico with the Bachillerato Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Bachillerato Certificate you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

 US High School curriculum